nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

 2. appPackage
 3. appActivity
 4. appWaitActivity
-5. udid `needed to identify the device where the tests need to run`
+5. udid `needed to identify the device where the tests need to run, if multiple devices are online`

 ### Step 3